-Usually the arbiter will inspect a player as described in Article 11.3.3 of the Laws of Chess only in case of suspected breach of AC regulations or after receiving an official In-Tournament Complaint (see Section 3), but only after coming to the conclusion that the complaint is not evidently unfounded.
-If the arbiter decides to make an inspection on whatever grounds, it is not necessary to give the player a special reason.
+Usually the arbiter will inspect a player as described in Article 11.3.3 of the Laws of Chess only in case of suspected breach of AC regulations or after receiving an official In-Tournament Complaint, but only after coming to the conclusion that the complaint is not evidently unfounded.
 The arbiter, and any other person conducting the inspection, should be calm, polite and discreet.
 The inspection of a player should be carried out in a separate room, again by a person of the same gender.
 Only this person, the player, and one witness (also of the same gender) may have access to this room during the inspection.
 The player is entitled to select a second witness of his own choice (of either gender).
 If there is no matter of urgency, the inspection of a player and his/her belongings should generally be carried out before or immediately after the end of the game.
 Still, the arbiter should be aware that it is possible to hide electronic devices somewhere in or near to the playing venue, or to give them to a third party shortly before the end of the game The arbiter also has the right to check a player who has left the playing venue during a game, or upon request of a player who filed an In-Tournament Complaint, but only once during the round.
 Only if the suspicion of cheating is overwhelming and/or there is a strong reason to believe that evidence will be destroyed before the end of the game should a player be searched during a game.
 If the player is innocent then the disturbance caused will have unsettled him and may affect his performance in the remainder of the game.